Robust amplification of Santha-Vazirani sources with three devices: Full randomness amplification protocol

 \section{Full randomness amplification protocol}

-If, in every round of the experiment, the device would have the same probability of success we could simply take the outcomes of the experiment as our final sequence $\vec{y}$ and know its $\epsilon'$ from $P_s$.
-Unfortunately we cannot assume that and have to apply some classical postprocessing.
+If, in every round of the experiment, the device would have the same probability of success, we could simply take the outcomes of the experiment as our final sequence $\vec{A}$ and know that each of them is $\epsilon'$-free with $\epsilon' = g(P_s,\epsilon)$.
+Unfortunately, we cannot assume that, and have to apply some classical postprocessing.
+We also cannot randomly choose a single bit from the measurements outcomes like it was done in \cite{Amp1} because for such postprocessing amplification of randomness with $\epsilon>0.345$ is impossible regardless of the Bell inequality chosen as a certificate \footnote{This claim is proved in the appendix C.}.
+Therefore, we need to use a different protocol but before we present it let us clarify the task at hand.

-First we need to choose the confidence parameter $\delta<1$ and the target $\epsilon'$.
-Our aim is to use $\epsilon$-free source to get a single bit of $\epsilon'$-free randomness and certify it with probability of error less than $1-\delta^2$.
-We will now show that it is possible for any triplet $\delta<1,\epsilon\leq\frac{1}{2}$ and $\epsilon'>0$.
-Consider the following protocol: \begin{enumerate} \item Run a nonlocal game $N$ times using $\epsilon$-free source for the inputs. \item Calculate the estimate $P_{est}$ of the average success probability $P_{avg}$.
-If it is below $P$ with probability greater than $\delta$ abort. \item Use the $\epsilon$-free source to choose one of the $N$ rounds and take Alice's outcome to be the output bit of the whole protocol.
-This bit is $\epsilon'$-free with probability at least $\delta^2$. \end{enumerate}

-What remains to be done is to find the values of the parameters $N$ and $P$ and prove that the protocol indeed works as advertised.
-Though, the structure of the protocol is the same for both games the parameters are calculated in a slightly different way.